Q – How do you photograph fire performers like a solder?

 When you’re a dark environment, using much slower shutter speeds and relying longer focal lengths can all combine to cause any minor unsteady movement by the camera to be greatly magnified which will increase motion blur.
 Add to that the use of much wider apertures (with the right lenses, you’ll be between 2.8 all the way to 1.4 and fiddling with ISO in order to raise those shutter speeds faster) and your depth of field gets razor thin.

-In my experience, shooting a camera is no different from shooting a rifle and the basics of hitting a target are no different than getting a sharper, well composed photograph at a fast paced event with a camera.
+In my experience, shooting a camera is no different from shooting a rifle and the basics of hitting a target with a rifle are no different than getting a sharp, well composed photograph at a fast paced event with a camera.